 - Aquatic Grasses

-- Lawn substitute Grasses
+- Lawn substitute Grasse

 The ornamental varieties are widely used in landscaping both as feature plants and for mass planting where low maintenance is a factor.